Carlow (UK Parliament constituency)

-Carlow Borough was a Parliamentary constituency in Ireland, represented in the House of Commons of the United Kingdom of Great Britain and Ireland.
+Carlow was a parliamentary constituency in Ireland, represented in the House of Commons of the United Kingdom of Great Britain and Ireland.
 It returned one Member of Parliament (MP) from 1801 to 1885.

-Boundaries
+History and boundaries

 This constituency was the parliamentary borough of Carlow in County Carlow.
+It succeeded the two-seat constituency of Carlow in the Irish House of Commons.
+Its one MP was chosen by lot to sit in the First Parliament of the United Kingdom in 1801.

 The borough was defined by the Parliamentary Boundaries (Ireland) Act 1832 as:

+It was disfranchised by the Redistribution of Seats Act 1885, becoming part of the constituency of County Carlow.